-Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
+Transactions in currencies other than the Company's functional currency are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at period-end exchange rates are recognized in other income (expense), net within the consolidated statement of operations.